music-encoding/music-encoding.github.io/community/mei-by-laws.md

 The two Technical Co-chairs take responsibility for organizing and chairing the Technical Team, see details below (6 Technical Team).

 The two Elections Officers will take care of running the yearly MEI elections.
-The Elections Officers are appointed by the Board from amongst the MEI community and should not be running for election themselves.
+The Elections Officers are appointed by the Board from amongst the MEI community and shall not be running for election themselves.

 ### 5.2 Meetings